DevAlone/SmartChatBot/README.md

 ## Chat bot on Qt.

-Bot classes located in bot/
+Bot classes are located in bot/

 To create Bot you can create an object of Bot class and set config: